lalawila/dify/sdks/nodejs-client/README.md

-# Dify Node.js SDK
+# QiyeGPT Node.js SDK
-This is the Node.js SDK for the Dify API, which allows you to easily integrate Dify into your Node.js applications.
+This is the Node.js SDK for the QiyeGPT API, which allows you to easily integrate QiyeGPT into your Node.js applications.

 ## Install
 ```bash